clarknt/hacking-with-swift/06-Project36/README.md

 ## Challenges

-*Challenges not included at the moment.*
+*Challenges 3 and 4 are not included at the moment.*

 From [Hacking with Swift](https://www.hackingwithswift.com/read/36/8/wrap-up):
 >1.
 If you want to take this project further, you could start by having different kinds of obstacles – the repeating rocks do get a bit tiresome after a while!